hasil97/contactsapp/README.md

 C:\xampp\mysql\data <br>
 Now copy the 'ibdata1' file and paste it in the 'data' folder which is inside 'mysql' folder which is inside 'xampp' folder which is in localdisk c:/ <br>
 C:\xampp\mysql\data <br>
-IMPORTANT NOTE: DO NOT REPLACE THE 'ibdata1' WHICH IS ALREADY PRESENT IN YOUR 'data' FOLDER, INSTEAD KEEP A COPY OF 'ibdata1' CURRENTLY PRESENT IN YOUR DEVICE SOMEWHERE ELSE AND THEN REPLACE THE 'ibdata1' IN THE 'data' FOLDER WITH THE 'ibdata1' I HAVE PROVIDED IN THIS REPOSITORY.
-AFTER VIEWING OF MY APPLICATION YOU SHOULD NOW REPLACE YOUR ORIGINAL 'ibdata1' IN THE 'data' FOLDER. <br><br>
+IMPORTANT NOTE: KEEP A COPY OF 'ibdata1' CURRENTLY PRESENT IN YOUR 'C:\xampp\mysql\data' FOLDER IN YOUR DEVICE SOMEWHERE ELSE AND THEN REPLACE THE 'ibdata1' IN THE 'C:\xampp\mysql\data' FOLDER WITH THE 'ibdata1' I HAVE PROVIDED IN THIS REPOSITORY.
+AFTER VIEWING OF MY APPLICATION YOU SHOULD NOW REPLACE YOUR ORIGINAL 'ibdata1' IN THE 'C:\xampp\mysql\data' FOLDER. <br><br>
 STEP 3 <br><br>
 Open your preferred browser and type in "localhost/login.php".
 The app is set and ready to function.
 Simple as that. :) <br>
 Note: Remember XAMPP must be up and running for the localhost to work and make sure to run MySql and Apache inside XAMPP. <br>